The Clothing Industry

 8.

 A barn at the rear of the High Causeway, High Street was Wallis & Linnell's first factory in Burton Latimer until they moved up the street c1885.
-The factory was converted into two houses and the area was later known as Wallis's Yard.
+The factory was converted into two houses and the area was later known as Wallis's Yard or Nutt's Yard.

-The yard was demolished in 1938, and the whole site including the High Street frontage became the Library and first Health Centre.
+The yard was demolished in 1938, and the remaining part of the site consisting of the High Street frontage was demolished in the 1960s and later became the Library and first Health Centre.

 Click here to return to the Main Index